varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/unit-3-labs/lab-10d/README.md

 1. __Duration__ (20 minutes): Read the background materials and familiarize yourself with the files and functions in `Lab-10b`, particularly the `runme-primal.jl` script.
 This lab borrows heavily from `Lab 7b`.
 1. __Duration__ (10 minutes): Execute the `runme-primal.jl` script with the default values for the bounds (see the `bounds_array` on `L39`).
 Was an optimal solution found (execute the `solution_summary(model)` command), and if so, what is the solution suggesting we do?
 1. __Duration__ (10 minutes): Execute the `runme-primal.jl` script with no $A_{1}$ and $B$ in the input stream (set values on the `bounds_array` on `L39`).
 What is the meaning of these constraints, and the solution obtained?
-1. __Duration__ (10 minutes): What bounds do we have to change to get flux through reaction 3?
+1. __Duration__ (10 minutes): What bounds must we change to get flux through reaction 3?
 Implement your strategy.
 Does it work?